-Learn how to slow down, get comfortable with being outside and develop a keener sense of awareness in nature.
+Learn how to slow down, get more comfortable with being outside, and develop a keener sense of awareness in nature.

 What can Nature time do for you?

-- Recharges your inner “batteries” – feeling replenished
+- Recharges your inner “batteries” -leaves you feeling replenished

-- Restore calmness and being centered so you are more resilient during times of stress
+- Restores calmness and being centered so you are more resilient during times of stress

-- Improving your sense of well-being and uplift mood
+- Improves your sense of well-being and uplifts your mood

-- Give a sense of perspective when you are feeling overwhelmed
+- Gives you a sense of perspective when you are feeling overwhelmed

 - Boosts your creativity